mrgnlabs/marginfi-v2/programs/liquidity-incentive-program/README.md

 ## About

-`liquidity-incentive-program` is a proxy contract for `marginfi-v2` that allows users to create `campaign`s that incentivize other users to lock up deposits into `marginfi-v2` for gaurenteed yields.
+`liquidity-incentive-program` is a proxy contract for `marginfi-v2` that allows users to create `campaign`s that incentivize other users to lock up deposits into `marginfi-v2` for guaranteed yields.

 ## Features